newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/moving-company-insurance.md

 id: moving-company-insurance
 required: true
 ---
 Insurance will protect your business assets should you be held liable for an incident.
+It's also a requirement for licensing by the Division of Consumer Affairs.

 To find an insurance broker, speak to your network, local Chamber of Commerce, or supplier.
 Oftentimes, the best way to find a broker is through word of mouth.

 ---